1. Falcons- C.J. Stroud, QB, Ohio State

 32. Buccaneers- Arik Gilbert, TE, Georgia

 Assuming the Buccaneers win the Super Bowl this year, it will be practically guaranteed that Brady will retire so he can go out on top.
 If that does happen, then the Buccaneers will finally be forced to start Trask.
-Considering Gronk is either going to retire this year, or next season with Brady, that means the Buccaneers will have a big hole at TE.
+Considering Gronk retired this offseason, and their signing of Rudolph is only a 1-year rental, that means the Buccaneers will have a big hole at TE.
 Pair that with the fact that Trask is used to having a superstar TE from his days playing with Pitts, and getting an athletic receiving weapon like Gilbert makes sense for them.